Hasanmog/Journey-Through-AI-Learning/DeepLearning_With_Python/readme.md

-This folder contains a notebook with my work on the book "Deep Learning With Pyhton" Book by "François Chollet" .
+This folder contains a notebook with my work on the book "Deep Learning With Pyhton 2nd edition" Book by "François Chollet" .